FabEdge/fabedge/README.md

 Fabedge supports weak network environments, such as 4/5G, WiFi，LoRa, etc., and supports dynamic IP addresses of edge nodes, which is suitable for scenarios such as the Internet of Things and the Internet of Vehicles.
 # Features
-* **Kubernetes Native Support**: Fully compatible with Kubernetes API, without any modification, applications can communicate with each others seamlessly no mater in cloud or edge.
+* **Kubernetes Native**: Fully compatible with Kubernetes API, without any modification, applications can communicate with each others seamlessly no mater in cloud or edge.

 * **Edge Container Network Management**：Management of the subnets allocation and  ip address assignment for edge containers.